 As good as things are, there is always room for improvement – with the support of our dedicated Shop Stewards and members the AEA will continue to create those improvements.

-We must be doing something right, sustaining membership levels at more than 98% of ambos for 30 years.
+We must be doing something right, sustaining high membership levels for operational Ambos for 30 years.
 Members are clever, they know it pays to belong.

 The objects of the Association (as set out in our rules) are: